animekkk/base/README.md

 # anBase
-Library, which is used for easily saving data into
+Library, which is used for easily saving data into databases.
 ## How to save and load data?
 #### Savable
 Every object that you want to save must implements `Savable` interface.